logo

 What regulation affects BOD levels?

 Most countries will be subject to regulation on BOD levels in wastewater effluent.
-Regulation will include effluent concentration limits, maximum levels permittable per ‘population equivalent’, minimum reduction levels form influent to effluent, and the number of times samples need to be taken.
+Regulation will include effluent concentration limits, maximum levels permittable per ‘population equivalent’, minimum reduction levels from influent to effluent, and the number of times samples need to be taken.

 Factors that can be taken into account include unusual weather conditions and abnormal operating conditions.
 There may also be separate rules governing nitrogen and phosphorous limits.